Poems About Life: Homepage

 with large breasts and a large belly and hips.

-As you can also see, each of my hands
+As you can also see, my two hands

 One hand is touching my belly,